wp-plugins/aacomingsoon/readme.txt

 This plugin is created for making sure that, a coming soon page for your website.
 It is still in development phase.
 We try to make it most simple as we do same thing for our other plugins.

-### AA Cash Calculator Plugin by http://webdesigncr3ator.com
+### AA Coming Soon Plugin by http://webdesigncr3ator.com

 <br />